mrluke269/regional-hospital-capacity-planning/docs/S3_Snowflake_setup.md

-# Infrastructure Setup: S3 to Snowflake Pipeline
+#  S3 to Snowflake Setup